mprestin77/oci-node-maintenance-handler/README.md

 ```
 It should create a "oci-node-maintenance-handler" directory with the files cloned from the github

-#### Login to OCI Registry
+#### Login to OCI Container Registry

-If you are planning to store ONMH container image in OCI Registry (OCIR), create a repo in the region you are going to use.
+If you are planning to store ONMH container image in OCI Container Registry (OCIR), create a repo in the region you are going to use.
 Here is a list of [OCI Registry endpoints per region](https://docs.oracle.com/en-us/iaas/Content/Registry/Concepts/registryprerequisites.htm)
 Generate Auth Token and log into the Registry using the Auth Token as your password as described in [Logging OCI Registry](https://docs.oracle.com/en-us/iaas/Content/Functions/Tasks/functionslogintoocir.htm).
 As an example I am using 'iad' for us-ashburn-1 region
 ```text
 docker login -u '<tenancy-namespace>/<domain-name>/<user-name>' iad.ocir.io